 If “Chanca Piedra” is grown southeast Asia or India, it’s a different plant than the highly beneficial Phyllanthus niruri grown in Peru.
 It’s a different species grown in different terroir, and it offers less effective kidney stone support.
 Some suppliers may argue that it’s the same plant regardless where it’s grown anywhere in the world.
 They may not know the difference and may incorrectly assume that all plants of the Phyllanthus genus are the same.

 Once you’re sure you’re getting real Chanca Piedra from Peru, also make sure you’re buying from a reputable supplier.
 The plants grow wild throughout the Amazon jungle, and some suppliers collect poor-quality plants.
-Buy your Chanca Piedra from a company you trust.
+Only buy your Chanca Piedra from a company you trust.

 Form Factor Matters

-Lots of suppliers sell Chanca Piedra in capsule form.
+Lots of suppliers sell herbs for kidneys like Chanca Piedra in capsule form.
 However, capsules don’t contain the amount of Chanca Piedra you need.
 As an example, three capsules equate to roughly 1.5 grams, which gives you about 12% of the daily amount of Phyllanthus niruri you need.